-The paper is organised as follows: In the next section we provide a snapshot of the role of agriculture in Uganda's economy.
-Section three provides a brief overview of current government plans for agroindustrialisation, followed by a thorough assessment of the key component of these plans in section four.
-The paper ends with a number of conclusions and recommendations in section five.
+This paper is structured as follows: the next section is a snapshot of the role of agriculture and agroindustry in Uganda.
+We then give a brief review of current government plans for agro-industrialisation in the country, followed by a thorough assessment of the key components of these plans.
+A number of recommendations are made at the end of the paper.

-1 Martin Fowler is Senior Agriculture Adviser, USAID Uganda.
+&lt;sup>1 Martin Fowler is Senior Agriculture Adviser, USAID Uganda.
 Jakob Rauschendorfer is Country Economist, the International Growth Centre Uganda.
 The opinions and views expressed herein are those of the authors and not necessarily those of USAID nor the International Growth Centre.

-2 The literature on this agro-industrialization is replete with different names for what is being promoted: "agri SMEs", "agro SMEs", "agribusiness", "agro-processor", "agriculture-related business", "agro-manufacturing industries" and "agro-industries" are just some examples of terms used to describe the same group of enterprises.
-The term "agro-industries" (or "agro-industrial development") will be used in this paper to connote the transformation of agricultural raw materials into higher-value products, regardless of the complexity of the process.
+&lt;sup>2 The literature on this subject matter is replete with different names for what is being promoted: "agri SMEs", "agro SMEs", "agribusiness", "agro-processor", "agriculture-related business", "agro-manufacturing industries" and "agro-industries" are just some examples of terms used to describe the same enterprise/group of enterprises.
+The term "agro-industries" (or "agro-industrial development") will be used in this paper to connote the transformation of agricultural raw materials into higher-value products, regardless of the complexity of the process or the amount of processing that the products undergo.